NunoSempere/nunosempere.github.io/rat/Self-experimentation-calibration.md

 If I were to redo this experiment, I'd:
 - Gather more data: I only used half the questions of the aforementioned course.
 500 datapoints are really not that much.
 - Program a function to enter the data for me much earlier.
-Instead of doing that, I instead:
+Instead of doing that, I:
     1. Started by writting my probabilities in my lecture notes, with the intention of cribbing them later.
 Never got around to doing that.
     2. Started by writting it directly to a .csv myself
     3. Saw that took too much time -> Wrote a couple of functions in R to do that for me